ikekeku/PPInsight/user_case_profiles.md

 # User Case Profiles

 Rita's User Case Profile:
-Researchers that are in the field of engineering protein sensors in which they need to use a model for molecular docking.
-These researchers want to evaluate which model will be best to use for their user case and see if there is any discrepancy amongst software tools.
-These researchers want an easy way to evaluate different models within a reasonable timeline.
-They are very technical but some researchers may be less fluent in the 'dry lab' sector having spent most of their expertise in the wet lab.
+Shelly is a researcher that is in the field of engineering protein sensors in which they need to use a model for molecular docking.
+Shelly wants to evaluate which model will be best to use for their user case and see if there is any discrepancy amongst software tools.
+Shelly wants an easy way to evaluate different models within a reasonable timeline.
+They are very technical but Shelly is a little less fluent in the 'dry lab' sector having spent most of their expertise in the wet lab.

+Charles is a graduate student trying to run a meta analysis evaluating which protien-protein interactions are more and less consistently represented by protein modeling platforms.
+He is trying to identify bias of how different proteins are modeled based on the according field.
+Charles wants a very clear metric of the discrepancy of how different modeling platforms represent protein-protein interactions.
+He does is not familiar at all with FASTA files and more of the biological compoenents, rather he wants to evaluate protein modeling from a meta analysis point of view.
+However, he understands programming and data analysis quite well.

 Walter's User Case Profile: